SamS317/VassarSpotify/doc/supplementary-spec.md

 Searching for songs should bring up the users preferences first, then the most popular.

-The program must take the form of an android appliation.
+The program must take the form of an android application.